 Many factors contribute to sleep apnea.
 For example, if you’re overweight or have a large neck circumference, you have an increased risk of sleep apnea.
 You might also have a narrow airway.
 If you smoke or use alcohol, sedatives, or tranquilizers, you have a higher risk of sleep apnea.

 Flagstaff Surgical Associates provides customized treatment plans for sleep apnea.
-Your doctor might recommend weight loss or using a mouthpiece or a breathing device like a continuous positive airway pressure (CPAP) machine to help you breathe throughout the night.
+Your doctor might recommend weight loss or using a mouthpiece or refer you to a Pulmonary/Sleep Specialist to discuss using a breathing device like a continuous positive airway pressure (CPAP) machine to help you breathe throughout the night.